marceauPailhas/PartField/README.md

 python run_part_clustering_remesh.py --root exp_results/partfield_features/trellis_remesh --dump_dir exp_results/clustering/trellis_remesh --source_dir data/trellis_samples --use_agglo True --max_num_clusters 20
 ``` -->
-Some meshes can be messy, containing multiple connected components.
  When using agglomerative clustering for part segmentation, an adjacency matrix is passed into the algorithm, which ideally requires the mesh to be a single connected component.
+However, some meshes can be messy, containing multiple connected components.
 If the input mesh is not a single connected component, we add pseudo-edges to the adjacency matrix to make it one.
 By default, we take a simple approach: adding `N-1` pseudo-edges as a chain to connect `N` components together.
 However, this approach can lead to poor results when the mesh is poorly connected and fragmented.

 <img src="assets/messy_meshes_screenshot/option0.png" width="480"/>